Redeeming vouchers

 Voucher actions

 • Redeem a benefit: A benefit has an inferred state based on the presence of one or more timestamps.
-A voucher can only be validated or burned if its associated benefit is in the redeemed state.
-See Benefits for more information.
+A voucher code can only be validated or burned if the benefit is in the redeemed state.
+See Benefit lifecycle for more information.
 POST /commands/redeem_benefit redeems a benefit and makes it ready for validation.

 • To validate a voucher code without burning it at the same time, set allowFutureValidation = true when calling the validate voucher command.